Hib is short for Haemophilus influenzae type b, a type of bacteria.

 They get a booster dose at age 12–15 months.

 Children who haven't had the Hib vaccine or didn't get all the shots should stay

 away from anyone who might have Hib disease until they get all doses.

 If your child didn't get the Hib vaccine as a baby, talk to your doctor.
 Most kids

 over age 5 won't need the vaccine.
 But it may be recommended for kids with immune

 system problems, such as asplenia (a missing or faulty spleen), sickle

-cell disease, HIV,
+cell disease, HIV, or cancer.

 What Else Should I Know?